 Why and how do things get so bad that an employee has to skulk around in a stairwell?
 There are so many — too many — possibilities.
 It’s probably too late to recover this particularly disgruntled employee, so if the interview she’s scheduled doesn’t work out, she’ll surely keep looking for another job.
 But can other employee escapes be prevented?

-Here’s a truism I’ve observed in most companies: When you lose one employee — for any reason, whether it’s at your behest or theirs — you lose two.
+Here’s a truism I’ve observed in most companies: When you lose one employee — for any reason — you lose two.
 Or more.